ponylang/pony-patterns/docs/data-sharing/persistent-data-structures.md

 In the end, that's just a rule of thumb.
 Your best bet is to benchmark and pick the method that gives you the best performance for your use case.

 If you aren't familiar with persistent data structures, we suggest you pick up a copy of the book [Purely Functional Data Structures](https://www.amazon.com/Purely-Functional-Data-Structures-Okasaki/dp/0521663504).
-Another option is to download a copy of [the thesis](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) upon which the book is based.
 The Pony [standard library](https://stdlib.ponylang.io/collections-persistent--index/) contains a few, but you may need to design your own.

 If you are interested in learning more about the persistent [`Vec`](https://stdlib.ponylang.io/collections-persistent-Vec/) and [`HashMap`](https://stdlib.ponylang.io/collections-persistent-HashMap/) data structures from the Pony standard library, you can check out: